 - placed in the top 10 after 2012/2013 season with a 9th based on FIS points (first women to do so in BX)

-- or if the gents at OWIA chose not to look up their own published table (see below) they could have awarded her a scholarship based on the above if they thought these were exceptional circumtances and they thought it would enhance her chances of doing better.
+- or if the gents at OWIA chose not to look up their own published Selection Criteria table (see below) they could have awarded her a OWIA scholarship based on their own words listed at the top of the same table

-I would have thought that Belle was the very first women to podium in BX and the first women to have ranked in the top 10 in the world at the end of the season were exceptional circumstances or did these gents have an agenda that was not obvious to the public.
+I would have thought that as Belle was the very first women to podium in BX (which gets into the Sochi team) and the first women to have ranked in the top 10 in the world at the end of last season then these were exceptional circumstances or did these gents have an agenda that was not obvious to the public.
 We have never been given an satisfactory explantion as to why Belle was not awarded a OWIA B scholarship.

 The effect on Belle has been devastating.